JamesLochhead/workstation_setup/README.md

 ## TextEdit

-* Set to plain text and turn off spell check.
+- Set to plain text and turn off spell check.

-* Make clicking TextEdit icon in dock open a new document by default:
+- Make clicking TextEdit icon in dock open a new document by default:

 ```
 defaults write com.apple.TextEdit NSShowAppCentricOpenPanelInsteadOfUntitledFile -bool false
 ```

+## Restore iTerm2 settings

+- Settings > General > Settings > Load preferences from a custom folder or URL

+- Point at the location where this was closed to (perhaps `~/Config`).

+- Don't symlink the preferences file, as iTerm2 doesn't support this and changes will be lost.